joelouthan/Theologicus/src/ruth/ruth1-1-7.md

 ## Some Considerations

->Philippians 4:8 (CSB) Finally brothers and sisters, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable—if there is any moral excellence and if there is anything praiseworthy—dwell on these things.
+>Philippians 4:8 Finally brothers and sisters, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable—if there is any moral excellence and if there is anything praiseworthy—dwell on these things.

 1. Since studying the Christ Key, where have you seen Christ in the Scriptures in where he is not explicitly mentioned?
 How has that helped you understand the Scriptures?
 2. Since studying the Christ Key, where have you seen Christ in the Scriptures in where he is not explicitly mentioned?
 How has that helped you understand the Scriptures?